de4ignersobo/de4ignersobo/README.md

 ## Hi~ I'am BX·BI designer👋

-I mainly work on brand experience and brand identity (BX/BI), but I also do typography, video editing, poster design, shooting with Sony and Canon cameras, and basic 3D modeling.
+:blush: I mainly work on brand experience and brand identity (BX/BI), but I also do typography, video editing, poster design, shooting with Sony and Canon cameras, and basic 3D modeling.
 Additionally, I’m self-studying HTML and CSS.

+:blue_heart: I'm interested in public institution branding, bid proposal PPTs, urban regeneration, local communities, and volunteer work.

 <!--
 **de4ignersobo/de4ignersobo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.